-Currently the Venus Express space craft is in orbit about Venus, mainly studying the atmosphere and cloud layers in great detail.
+Recently the Venus Express space craft completed its mission around Venus, mainly studying the atmosphere and cloud layers in great detail.
 This mission was launched by the European Space Agency (ESA), and it was pretty quick - only 3 years between the time the mission was approved until the launch date.
-The spacecraft arrived at Venus in April 2006 and is still in orbit about it.
+The spacecraft arrived at Venus in April 2006 and during the summer of 2014 it was sent plunging into the atmosphere to be destroyed, something that is commonly done to remove potentially hazardous space debris (they crashed it while there was just barely enough fuel still available).
 In general Venus appears to have a rather boring cloud layer, since it usually appears to the eye to be uniformly colored.
-However it is possible for the Venus Express (2005-present) to image different layers of the atmosphere using infrared and ultraviolet cameras.
+However it is possible for the Venus Express to image different layers of the atmosphere using infrared and ultraviolet cameras.
 This has allowed astronomers to understand the temperature structure and wind circulation patterns in the atmopshere.
 The atmosphere structure of Venus has variations like the Earth, with the temperature being very high at the surface, cooling with elevation, and then getting hotter again as you get further up.
 By the time you get 100 km above the surface, the temperature is down to 170 k (-148 F).
 Since Venus rotates much more slowly than the Earth, the air flow patterns are not as complex, however it is still possible to have some good sized storms present.
 One such "storm" was first observed over the planet's south pole years ago, and it is not clear how it formed or why it exists.

 Figure 8.
 Image from the Venus Express spacecraft showing the cloud layers of Venus.
 The left side is the "day" view taken with a visible light camera, while the right side shows the "night" side of the planet taken with an infrared camera.